This post may contain affiliate links.

 Our RV is a 2009 Keystone Everest fifth wheel that we purchased used from the original owner in 2016 to live in full time.
-We are parked in a mobile home park in Kansas City, Kansas, for now for my husband’s job, and in fact we haven’t yet bought a tow vehicle, but we hope to be mobile within the next couple of years.
+We are parked in a mobile home park in Kansas City, Kansas, for now.
+In fact, we haven’t yet bought a tow vehicle, but we hope to be mobile within the next couple of years.

-I do realize that before we move our RV I’m going to have to go through and secure everything, move decor, etc., but that’s not something I’m too worried about because I’ve learned quite a few hacks for securing everything in your RV.
+I do realize that before we move our RV I’m going to have to go through and secure everything, move decor, etc. But that’s not something I’m too worried about because I’ve learned quite a few hacks for securing everything in your RV.

 To the right of the door we have wall baskets from World Market where we store hats and gloves, bills, stamps, checkbooks, and all the little odds and ends that it’s nice to drop somewhere when you first come inside.

-The previous owners of our RV made plexiglass covers for the screen that attach with Velcro, which is nice for days where you want a little more sunshine but don’t want to have the door open.
-Also it lets us remove the panel on top but leave the one on bottom so Kitty can’t tear up the screen door.
+The previous owners of our RV made plexiglass covers for the screen that attaches with Velcro.
+It’s perfect for nice days when you want a little more sunshine, but don’t want to leave the door open.

-To the right as you enter are the stairs leading up to the hallway with the bathroom on the left and the bedroom straight ahead.
-We built a tunnel through our stairs for our Kitty to access his litter box in the storage bay.
+To the right as you enter are the stairs leading up to master bedroom and bathroom.
+We built a tunnel through our stairs for our kitty to access his litter box in the storage bay.
 We did this by removing the wood vent cover (just like the one on the front of the first step) and covering the exposed aluminum beams with a piece of carpet remnant.